kamani7899/eltropy-assignment/README.md

 ## connect to redis using redis cli
 rdcli

-# Documentation

 ## Project Structure

-	* models corresponding to databse table are in models folder
+	models corresponding to databse table are in models folder

-	* Business logic for handling each table is written in controllers folder
+	Business logic for handling each table is written in controllers folder

-	* func main in main.go is the starting point for execution
+	func main in main.go is the starting point for execution

-## Relied on https://github.com/go-gorm/gorm for orm purposes
+	Relied on https://github.com/go-gorm/gorm for orm purposes

-## Refer to tables.sql for databse script
+	Refer to tables.sql for databse script

-## Relied on  Redis for storing tokens
+	 Relied on  Redis for storing tokens

-## Used [gin routing server](https://github.com/gin-gonic/gin) for routing purpose
+	Used [gin routing server](https://github.com/gin-gonic/gin) for routing purpose